 Content can be inspired by frequently asked questions or concerns.
 Your content should be simple, easy to understand, and sharable.

 Allow members of your team to contribute.
-When conferences resume, if someone from your firm is attending one on behalf of the company, encourage them to live Tweet the conference or share photos to Instagram stories.
+If someone from your firm is attending a conference on behalf of the company, encourage them to live Tweet the conference or share photos to Instagram stories.
 Key takeaways can be shared as a blog post and/or as several successive social media posts.

 3. Create graphics templates

-For graphic elements, customize pre-designed templates on a graphic design platform like Canva or create your own templates in Photoshop.
+For graphic elements, customize pre-designed templates on a graphic design platform like Canva or create your own templates in Adobe XD or Photoshop.
 Templates allow you to:

 - Create images in a batch, saving you time